Find Affordable College Courses

 Klamath Falls, OR

-The in-demand bachelor’s degree programs at Oregon Institute of Technology helped the school earn the #4 place on this year’s ranking of the most popular allied health professions schools in the United States.
+A rank of #4 on this year’s list means Oregon Institute of Technology is a great place for allied health professions students working on their bachelor’s degree.
 OIT is a small public school located in the remote town of Klamath Falls.

 About 80% of the students majoring in allied health at the school are women while 20% are male.